 Most people are afraid to bleach their hair after they have done the henna treatment.
 While it’s something we don’t recommend, you can still use chemical color after the henna treatment.

-But keep in mind that depending on how many times you’ve to henna your hair; the coloring process of chemical dye will be slow.
+But keep in mind that depending on how many times you’ve applied henna to your hair; the coloring process of chemical dye will be slow.
 But as long as you’ve used pure henna dye before, you can use any synthetic color dye afterward.